Skip to main content

 Pre-application consultation with Waikato Regional Council

-• The applicant providing Waikato Regional Council with as much information about the proposal as they are able to.
+To enable meaningful advice, Waikato Regional Council requests that pre-application notification provides Waikato Regional Council with as much information about the proposal as possible.
 This would include the following:

 • a description of the proposal, plans or other drawings describing the proposal,